souriddhaaddy/qb64_SoundPlayer/README.md

 How to run ?

-Use the setup , files will be extracted at your desired location.Shortcut will be added to desktop
+Use the setup , files will be extracted at your desired location .
+Shortcut will also be added to desktop .

-Screenshots are posted
+Screenshots are posted in the 'Screenshots' folder.

 ##License